Authentic Lessons for 21st Century Learning

 Extend

-Display slide 26.
+Display slide 25.
 Provide students with the Evidence and Conclusions handout.
 It contains the evidence scientists found within the coprolites and the specific things they concluded about the "bone-crushing" dogs' ecosystem.
 Ask students to match the evidence and conclusions by deciding what evidence supports each conclusion and explain why using what they understand about digestion and fossils.
 Note that pieces of evidence can be used to support more than one conclusion and conclusions may be supported by more than one piece of evidence.
-Display slide 27.
+Display slide 26.
 After students complete the task, have them compare their answers and reasoning with a partner.
-They should discuss why their ideas do or do not match one another using the evidence and their learning so far.
+They should discuss why their ideas may be different by using the evidence and their learning so far.

 Students may generate questions which provide an opportunity for a discussion connecting previous knowledge and the content learned during the lesson.
 The following questions may be particularly useful for reinforcing conceptual understanding of both the process of fossilization and chemical reactions during digestion, respectively: